What are the symptoms of vascular dementia?

 Vascular dementia is caused by a lack of blood supply to your brain which causes the surrounding cells to die.
 The causes of a reduced blood supply to your brain include:

-- mini-strokes – known as transient ischaemic attacks (TIAs) – that can cause tiny but widespread damage over time.
+mini-strokes – known as transient ischaemic attacks (TIAs).
+These can cause tiny but widespread damage over time.
+What is mixed dementia?

 Some people with vascular dementia may have another type of dementia, such as Alzheimer’s disease.
 This is known as mixed dementia and your doctor will treat both conditions.